cakephp/docs/en/views/helpers/form.rst

 * ``$title`` - Mandatory string providing the button's text caption.
-* ``$options`` - An optional array including any of the :ref:`general-input-options`, or specific options (see below) as well as any valid HTML attributes.
+* ``$options`` - An optional array including any of the :ref:`general-input-options`, or of the specific options (see below) as well as any valid HTML attributes.

 Creates an HTML button with the specified title and a default type of ``'button'``.